Concurrent enrollment mentors serve a critical role in ensuring that our courses meet the outcomes, expectations and quality we expect at M State.

 The high school teacher you mentor must be committed to meeting M State's Concurrent Enrollment Program guidelines in order to teach college-level courses in his or her high school.

 Mentor expectations include:

-- With a new mentoring relationship where either the concurrent enrollment instructor, course or mentor is new, the mentor completes two classroom observations for which two on-site visits to the high school are required.
+- With a new mentoring relationship where either the concurrent enrollment instructor or course is new, the mentor completes two classroom observations for which two on-site visits to the high school are required.
 Mentors also do a pre-class meeting, which can be done using technology.
 The remaining meetings can be done using technology or in person.

-- With a repeat mentoring relationship where the concurrent enrollment instructor has taught the course before and has been mentored by the same faculty member, the mentor completes one classroom observation for which one on-site visit to the high school is required.
+- With a mentoring relationship where the concurrent enrollment instructor has taught the course before and has been mentored by a faculty member, the mentor completes one classroom observation for which one on-site visit to the high school is required.
 The remaining two meetings for that assignment can be done by webinar, phone, some other type of technology or in person.

 - Provide support, guidance and mentoring for concurrent enrollment high school instructors to ensure the delivery of a quality, collegiate-level learning experience for concurrent enrollment students.

 - Review the course syllabus and course outline with the high school instructor to ensure consistency in course outcomes and expectations.

 - Review grading practices to ensure standards are similar to those in on-campus courses.